 Opera in Three Acts (Six Scenes).
 Running Time: 2 hours 27 minutes.
 The recording here is sung in Italian translation from 1954 with Ettore Bastianini in the title role with Magda Olivero as Marija, Boris Christoff as Kochubey and David Poleri as Andrej.
 The video (!) follows after the review.

-PLOT: The Ukraine, beginning of the 18th century.
+PLOT: Southwestern Russia, beginning of the 18th century.
 Soprano Marija deserts her parents to marry her baritone godfather (which is illegal) even though there is a perfectly good tenor (Andrej) who is in love with her.
 Hubby allies himself with the Swedes and gets Marija’s father executed, causing her to go insane.

 ACT 1: (56.30 minutes)

 Scene 1: Kochubey’s estate on the Dniepr.
 (42 minutes)

 12: The first ten minutes or so of the opera consists of a prelude which could have passed for the Doctor Zhivago soundtrack (including a brief lilting bit) followed by a very stereotypically Slavic sounding female chorus, all appropriate mood setters but nothing particularly interesting.
 There is a brief bit as the chorus is about to go off stage that is good though.
 Finally, after the girls continue their bit off stage, Marija comes on with an okay aria which is more interesting plot-wise than it is musically before Andrej finally comes to the rescue and gives us some serious sounding music * as he despairs of Marija’s illicit relationship for her godfather (Mazeppa) when he, Andrej, is madly in love with her.
 Tchaikovsky seems to be more fond of Andrej musically than he is of Marija (although is this surprising?).